John Seigenthaler Pedestrian Bridge: Closure and reopening

 State inspectors declared the bridge to be in "poor" condition in 1992, and the bridge was closed to vehicular traffic in 1998.
 The bridge was originally slated for demolition.
 However, due to aesthetic, architectural, and historical considerations, it was decided that it should be converted to a pedestrian bridge rather than be demolished.
 The success of the Walnut Street Bridge as a part of Chattanooga's urban renewal efforts was a major consideration in keeping the bridge.

 The bridge was refurbished and includes an elevator, ramps, and stairways.
 The bridge has a center lane that is 15 ft across to accommodate bicycles.
 Originally it was thought that a trolley might use the center lane, but that idea was abandoned in favor of a bicycle lane.
 On each side of the bicycle lane are 10 ft elevated boardwalk-style sidewalks.
 The bridge includes four scenic pedestrian overlooks that, in the metal of the railing, have artistic renderings of the history of life on the Cumberland River.
 The bridge is dramatically lit at night.

 The refurbished bridge is part of the Metro Nashville Greenway system, which is administered by the Parks Department.
 The eastern terminus includes a pedestrian plaza with special landscaping and is very close to Nissan Stadium.
 The western terminus comes out facing the Schermerhorn Symphony Center and is very close to the Country Music Hall of Fame, Music City Center, and Bridgestone Arena.

 The refurbishment of the bridge cost in excess of $15 million and was done under the supervision and planning of the Tennessee Department of Transportation.
 A new bridge called the Gateway Bridge, now known as the Korean War Veterans Memorial Bridge, was built to handle the vehicle traffic that used to travel over the John Seigenthaler Pedestrian Bridge.

 Music videos

 Due to the bridge's iconic status as a Nashville landmark, it is often seen in country music videos.
 The video for "Save a Horse (Ride a Cowboy)", the first hit single by Big & Rich, was shot entirely on the Shelby Street Bridge.
 The video for Emerson Drive's 2007 hit single "Moments" was also filmed on and under the bridge.
-Several scenes from the 2011 video for "Together You and I" by Dolly Parton were filmed on the bridge.
-Most recently Aaron Cole’s music video “Yours to Use” was filmed on the bridge at night.
+Several scenes from the 2011 video for "Together You and I" by Dolly Parton, and the 2015 video for "Crash and Burn" by Thomas Rhett were filmed on the bridge.
+Aaron Cole's music video "Yours to Use" was filmed on the bridge at night.
+While shooting a music video on the bridge, Jon Bon Jovi prevented a woman from committing suicide.

 Renaming

 In April 2014, the bridge was renamed the John Seigenthaler Pedestrian Bridge in honor of journalist and civil rights advocate John Seigenthaler.
 While reporting for The Tennessean in the 1950s, Seigenthaler once physically prevented a suicidal man from jumping off the bridge.

+Ironically, John Seigenthaler is quoted to have said (to his Father Ryan High School classmates), "The Shelby Street Bridge is for the rats to go back home to East Nashville."